ASAP-CRN/spatial-transcriptomics-wf/README.md

 Worfklows are defined in [the `workflows` directory](workflows).
 There is [the `pmdbs_spatial_geomx` workflow directory](workflows/pmdbs_spatial_geomx) and [the `pmdbs_spatial_visium` workflow directory](workflows/pmdbs_spatial_visium).

-These workflows are set up to analyze spatial transcriptomics data: Nanostring GeoMx and 10x Visium in WDL using mainly command line and a Python script.
+These workflows are set up to analyze spatial transcriptomics data: Nanostring GeoMx in WDL using command line, R, and Python scripts and 10x Visium in WDL using command line and Python scripts.

+## Nanostring GeoMx workflow overview

+For the Nanostring GeoMx workflow, we start with raw output files from the instrument and convert them into counts.
+Then, we clean the data by removing unreliable segments and genes, adjust for technical noise, and combine data from different samples.
+Finally, we cluster based on segment (which may contain many cells) and visualize their transcriptional profiles in a UMAP space.

 **Nanostring GeoMx workflow diagram:**
 ![Nanostring GeoMx workflow diagram](workflows/pmdbs_spatial_geomx/workflow_diagram.svg "Workflow diagram")